Busy work schedules, family responsibilities and an unhealthy diet can compromise your immune system, which can lead to illness.

 - Magnesium rich foods have been shown to improve sleep quality and relieve mood changes and muscle cramps.
 Studies show that magnesium reduces depression and irritability by modulating the stress response.
 Good sources of magnesium are whole grains, leafy greens, nuts and beans.

 - Green tea contains polyphenols that can reduce mental fatigue as well as oxidative stress.
-Sipping on hot green tea with meals can also aid digestion-an added bonus at holiday meals.
+Sipping on hot green tea with meals can also aid digestion.

 - Chamomile tea induces a mild sedative effect, which can reduce insomnia and anxiety.
 Chamomile is also known to promote muscle relaxation.